 Who is Quick Collect?

-Quick Collect, Inc. (QCI) is a debt collection agency located in Portland, Oregon.
-However, their registered address is in Vancouver, Washington under The Law Offices of Ken Mitchell-Phillips.
+Quick Collect, Inc. (QCI) is a debt collection agency based in Portland, Oregon, though their registered address is in Vancouver, Washington under The Law Offices of Ken Mitchell-Phillips.

 Who does Quick Collect, Inc. collect for?